 I sometimes think pets are like kids – they will do things for other people that they won’t do for their parents or owners.
 We are happy to say that we had no issues with Skye and that he ate quite well.
-His favourite ‘snack’ though was a Kong (this was a new term for me) filled with peanut butter and frozen.
+His favourite ‘snack’ though is a Kong (this is a new term for me) filled with peanut butter and frozen.
 Although we only gave it to him once or twice a week, I am quite sure he would have been content to have one every day!

 Skye Eating Peanut Butter Out Of A Kong!

-Skye loved to play and he and my husband would have a chase around the deck, Skye with a toy in his mouth and my husband threatening to take it – I am not sure who enjoyed it more!
+Skye loves to play and he and my husband would have a chase around the deck, Skye with a toy in his mouth and my husband threatening to take it – I am not sure who enjoyed it more!

 When we would take them for car rides, Skye would get in first and although he would get excited, he would usually lay down until we arrived at our destination.

 Since Skye is an extremely slow walker for a 2-year old, he made walking with a leash a piece of cake.
 At times when we would take him to the park, he would happily run around investigating or climb up on the picnic table as if to say “Here I am, look at me!”

 The other thing that sets Skye apart from Cane, in terms of behaviour, is Skye’s fear of thunderstorms.
 We had 2 or 3 storms and Dave and Sarah had warned us that he might get nervous – and he did!
 At bedtime, he would beg to get on the bed with us or if it was early evening, he would sit by my husband and put his paw on his arm.
 As long as we were close by and petted him, he was OK.
 He would usually sense a storm before we would.
 Cane, on the other hand, is totally oblivious.